Community Networks & Committees

 - Staff and faculty recruitment, engagement and support, including research support for faculty.

-Learn more about the Aboriginal Education Council
+Learn more about the Indigenous Education Council

 What we do

-Learn more about Access Ryerson
+Learn more about Access TMU

 The Black History Awareness Committee is a team of students, faculty, and staff from across the university that is committed to celebrating Black history every day of the year.